Link: Apply now for the Aeroplan® Credit Card

 The Aeroplan Credit Card is issued by Chase, and has pretty standard application restrictions:

 - Chase’s normal credit card application rules apply, including the 5/24 rule

 - You’re eligible for the bonus on this card as long as you don’t currently have this card, and haven’t received a bonus on this card in the past; in other words, eligibility is unrelated to having received a bonus on any other Chase card

 Aeroplan Credit Card annual fee

 The Aeroplan Credit Card has a $95 annual fee, which is pretty standard for a mid-range airline credit card.
-There’s no cost to add authorized users to the card, and their spending will count toward your points balance.
+There’s no cost to add authorized users to the card, and their spending will count toward your points balance and any spending thresholds.

 Aeroplan Credit Card rewards structure

 The Aeroplan Credit Card probably has the most generous and innovative rewards structure of any co-branded airline credit card.
 What I love is the number of different ways cardmembers can be rewarded, from bonuses for specific spending categories, to bonus points for reaching certain thresholds, to further bonuses for big spenders.

 Let’s go over the details of that, though let me mention upfront that the card has no foreign transaction fees, so it’s a great card to use globally.